 Accommodations

-If you're traveling from out of town and want to stay over after the ball, we plan to reserve a small block of rooms at the nearby Best Western Plus Morristown Inn, 270 South Street, Morristown.
-The room block will be available later this year.
+If you're traveling from out of town and want to stay over after the ball, we have reserved a small block of rooms at the nearby Best Western Plus Morristown Inn, 270 South Street, Morristown.

 About the hotel: Hotels in Morristown NJ | Best Western Plus Morristown Inn